informalsystems/vdd/fastsync/fastsync.md

 - *peerIDs*: peer addresses
 - *peerHeigts*: stores for each peer the height it reported. initially 0
-- *pendingBlocks*: stores for each height which peer was queried. initially nil
+- *pendingBlocks*: stores for each height which peer was queried. initially nil for each height
-- *receivedBlocks*: stores for each height which peer returned it
+- *receivedBlocks*: stores for each height which peer returned it. initially nil
-- *blockstore*: stores for each height greater than *startBlock.Height*, the block of that height
+- *blockstore*: stores for each height greater than *startBlock.Height*, the block of that height. initially nil for all heights

 #### Auxiliary Function
 - *TargetHeight = max {peerHeigts(addr): addr in peerIDs}*